syou6162/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/sl-jdbc.md

 <DetailsToggle alt_header="Paginate metadata calls">

-In cases where user manifests are large, pagination is a useful workaround to prevent query character limits in the data warehouse.
+In cases where user manifests are large, pagination is a useful way to prevent query character limits in the data platform.
 You can paginate results for both `semantic_layer.metrics()` and `semantic_layer.dimensions()` calls using the `page_size` and `page_number` parameters.

 - `page_size`: Optional, sets the number of records per page.
 If left as `None`, there is no page limit.
-- `page_number`: Required, specifies the page number to retrieve.
-Defaults to `1` if not specified.
+- `page_number`: Optional, specifies the page number to retrieve.
+Defaults to `1` (first page) if not specified.

 Examples: